 Here’s my guide to visiting Napoleon’s Tomb and the Royal Chapel at Les Invalides in Paris.
 Napoleon is as splendid in death as he was in life.

 And you’ve likely clapped your eyes on it without even knowing.
 Les Invalides’ glistening dome is an unmissable fixture on the Paris skyline.

 Napoleon, a Short Biography

 The Corsica-born Napoleon was one of the most formidable and colorful alpha men in French history.
-He rose rapidly in the ranks of the French Revolutionary Army during the late 1790s.
+Born in 1769, he rose rapidly in the ranks of the French Revolutionary Army during the late 1790s.

 But, after a catastrophic Russian invasion in 1814, Napoleon was forced to abdicate and exiled to the island of Elba.
 Not exactly heraldic.

 Napoleon had a brief resurrection.
 He escaped Elba in early 1815.

 He raised a new army that enjoyed temporary success.
 But an allied force crushed Napoleon at the Battle of Waterloo on June 18, 1815, and the wheel of fortune turned against him permanently.

 After this blow, Napoleon tried to commit suicide.
 For years, he had carried a vial of poison.
 Unbeknownst to him, the poison became diluted with the passage of time.
 When he drank it, the poison only made him sick.